 Darryl joined Watsi on November 14th, 2014.
-Six years ago, Darryl joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Darryl's most recent donation traveled 6,600 miles to support Johnson, a charming toddler from Tanzania, to fund leg corrective surgery so he can walk.
+Seven years ago, Darryl joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Darryl's most recent donation traveled 3,600 miles to support Taw, an expectant mother and refugee from Thailand, to fund a C-section to safely deliver her new baby.

 Johnson is a charming and playful toddler and the only child of his young parents.
 They are small scale farmers of maize, vegetable, sunflowers, and beans.
 It is through their harvest that the family is able to get food and earn money for other basic commodities.
 The little boy was diagnosed with genu varus, a condition typically caused by an excessive accumulation of fluoride in the bones, often stemming from contaminated drinking water.
 As a result, Johnson's legs bow outward at the knee.
 He has difficulty walking and experiences pain after playing or running around for longer periods of time.
 Our medical partner, African Mission Healthcare (AMH), is requesting $880 to fund corrective surgery for Johnson.
 The procedure is scheduled to take place on July 15th.
 Treatment will hopefully restore Johnson's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Johnson’s mother shares, "My child is having a hard time walking due to his legs being deformed.
 I would love for him to walk well like other children but the cost is too high for us to afford help us."